Light2288/lightstimulus-static-site-nextjs/ai_prompts/general_site_content.md

 promote the image, provide a contact point and show the projects the developer worked and is currently working on.
+Development priorities: maintainable and extensible architecture (≈70%) combined with expressive visual and animation elements (≈30%) to reflect technical depth and creative experimentation.

 ## 🎯 Target Audience